-How much space do I need for my Sac?
+How much space do I need for my Le Sac™️?

 Use the dimensions provided on each product page to measure the space requirements on your floor.

 The Sacs are actually a little smaller than our guidelines.
 They're not like bean bags or other foam furniture either.
 We have taken into consideration foot-room at the front of the item and that the Sac will slightly expand under compression.
 If you have a lot of other furniture items in the room - choose carefully - because if the Sac is too large it can make the room look small and overcrowded.
 Ideally you don't want the Sac to obscure pathways in or out of the room, and you don't want it pressed up against anything.
 As with the various recommendations below, this is simply a guide.
 Ultimately space dictates much of the decision process.

 What Sac is best for two people?